 - Review everyday customer service practices.
 Through HHCAHPS, patients will complete surveys to measure their satisfaction with the quality of care.
 It will be critical for your agency to implement processes to effectively manage requests and changes in patient status.
 When abnormal signs and symptoms appear, physicians should be immediately contacted to set up in-person or virtual visits.
 When patients contact the agency, all of their concerns should be fully addressed with prompt follow-up.
 This extends to everyone in the agency, from in-home caregivers to staff members answering billing questions.
 Attention to detail and competent care at every touchpoint will be vital to achieve better patient satisfaction scores.

 - Implement remote patient monitoring.
 To deliver higher-quality care more efficiently, many home health agencies are turning to centralized telehealth and remote patient monitoring (RPM) from Health Recovery Solutions (HRS).
 In fact, HRS is currently used by more than 40% of the largest home health agencies in the United States.
 Our innovative systems—which can range from all-encompassing patient monitoring to tablet-based solutions—offer benefits directly related to the most important value-based purchasing measures.
 These include a reduction in hospital readmissions and ER visits, closer monitoring of patient status and improved scores for patient satisfaction.
 Comprehensive patient monitoring can be particularly helpful for managing high-risk patients who have the greatest likelihood of returning to the hospital.
 HRS also provides extensive training on the systems for your employees, and patients can call with questions 24 hours a day.
-With all of these benefits, it’s easy to see why HRS was named Best in KLAS for Remote Patient Monitoring for three consecutive years from 2020-2022.
+With all of these benefits, it’s easy to see why HRS was named Best in KLAS for Remote Patient Monitoring for four consecutive years from 2020-2023.